th4t-gi/p-adic-gases/README.md

 pip install -r app/requirements.txt
 ```

-This creates a virtual environment, activates the venv, and installs required packages.
+This creates a virtual environment, activates the environment, and installs required packages.

-### Running CANO.PY
+### Using CANO.PY

-Launch the app:
+To launch the app run:

 ```sh
 python -m app